From left to right: Taichi, Inaba, Yui, Aoki, and Nagase.

 Idiot Ball: The reason why Taichi and Aoki thought it was a good idea to take cute pictures of themselves while controlling Inaba and Yui's bodies.
 Also, they did so in the Cultural Society's clubroom of all places!

-Is That Cute Kid Yours?: Various people ask this question in episodes 11 and 12 when 4 of the 5 members start reverting to a younger age from noon till 5pm.
+Is That Cute Kid Yours?: Various people ask this in episodes 11 and 12 when 4 of the 5 members start reverting to younger ages due to No.2's phenomenon.

 I Want My Beloved to Be Happy: When Iori runs away, Taichi chases after her, but doesn't know where she went.
 He asks Fujishima, who says she saw Iori run through the front gate, then gives him the key to her bike lock, and tells him that he's the one she needs right now.